 TouchGFX on NeoChrom/NeoChromVG

-The NeoChrom graphics accelerator is currently only available in the STM32U5x9 and STM32H7R/S microcontrollers.
-Development boards are available for both families.
+The NeoChrom graphics accelerator is currently available in STM32U5x7, STM32U5x9, STM32H7R7/S7 and STM32N6 microcontrollers.
+Development boards are available for all families.

 NeoChrom and NeoChromVG